city

 Different Types of Fire Alarm Systems and Their Detectors

-Types of Fire Alarm Detectors
+The Four Types of Fire Detectors

-Types of Fire Alarm Detectors
+The Four Types of Fire Detectors

 Did you know there’s more than one type of fire alarm?
 Typically divided into four main categories - ionization, photoelectric, heat, and combined ionization/photoelectric - each one detects fires differently.